Next: , Previous: Determinism, Up: Top

 A type declaration for a type ‘foo(T1, ..., TN)’ may contain a ‘where equality is equalitypred’ specification only if it declares a discriminated union type or a foreign type (see Using foreign types from Mercury) and the following conditions are satisfied:

 Types with user-defined equality can only be used in limited ways.
-Because there multiple representations for the same abstract value, any attempt to examine the representation of such a value is a conceptually non-deterministic operation.
+Because there are multiple representations for the same abstract value, any attempt to examine the representation of such a value is a conceptually non-deterministic operation.
 In Mercury this is modelled using committed choice nondeterminism.

 The semantics of specifying ‘where equality is equalitypred’ on the type declaration for a type T are as follows: